Dieser Beitrag enthält Werbung – Advertising.

 It’s just the Oxford you imagine when reading about the centuries-old institutions for higher education, the mysteries buried in old libraries – when admiring the Radcliffe Camera or the “Bridge of Sighs“ (not the Venetian bridge leading to the dungeon, but the Oxfordian Hertford bridge connecting two college buildings which appears in almost all episodes… ) It’s an idyll, cosy and intimate – wouldn’t there be any murders.

-I, Marlowe, adore the series.
-When my mistress makes herself comfortable in front of the screen (and I place myself next to her) in order to unwind and relax while enjoying one of the episodes with a glass of wine (or espresso and chocolate) after a week full of stress and action… It doesn’t matter if we’ve already watched the episode some years ago or even for the third or whatever time: the iconic music, the background of ancient Oxford, the violent murders… and the inevitable conviction of the culprits – all is meant for chilling out.
+I adore the series.
+When I make myself comfortable in front of the screen in order to unwind and relax while enjoying one of the episodes with a glass of wine (or espresso and chocolate) after a week full of stress and action … It doesn’t matter if I’ve already watched the episode some years ago or even for the third or whatever time: the iconic music, the background of ancient Oxford, the violent murders … and the inevitable conviction of the culprits – all is meant for chilling out.
 Just relax and let yourself get immersed in this world of dreaming spires, slowness, infinite wisdom and infinite evil – and try to guess what it’s all about.

 Let’s start with our protagonists: there is Lewis aka DI Lewis aka Robert „Robbie“ Lewis… When DI Lewis was only a DS Lewis he worked together with DI Morse, a legend in Oxford’s police world.
 Now DI Morse is gone, then Lewis got promoted, his wife died in a hit-and-run car accident (in 2002), Lewis went to Australia for some years – and now (in 2006) he is back in Oxford.
 Straight from the airport he sets off to the grave of his wife – even before hurrying to his first murder scene.